Benefits of a chemical peel

-Chemical peel treatments are a mainstay in the cosmetic practitioner’s armamentarium because they can be used to treat some skin disorders and can provide an aesthetic benefit.
+Chemical peel treatments are a mainstay in the cosmetic practitioner’s armamentarium.
+We use chemical peels to improve certain skin disorders to give you healthy and glowing skin.
 In addition, chemical peel treatments may be readily combined with other resurfacing and skin rejuvenation treatments, often providing synergistic treatment and more flexibility in the tailoring of treatments to specific patient needs and conditions.
-At NoviSkin, we pride ourselves on offering our patients very specialised chemical peel treatments, unique to the patient’s skin condition.
+At Noviskin, we pride ourselves on offering our patients very specialised chemical peel treatments, unique to the patient’s skin condition.

 ® NeoStrata Skin Rejuvenation Chemical Peels are glycolic acid peel treatments specific for skin renewal.
 During this process, a high concentration of glycolic acid is applied to the skin for a short period of time (between 2 and never longer than 7 minutes per session) and then chemically neutralised to end the treatment.
 This procedure rapidly removes the dead and damaged layer of surface skin cells revealing fresh skin and stimulating cell rebuilding and restructuring of deeper skin layers.
 This procedure can help the skin to appear smoother, healthier, plumper and tighter, giving you that natural glow back.

 CALL NOVISKIN NOW

 BENEFITS OF GLYCOLIC

 What are the benefits of Glycolic Acid Peels?
 The Normalising keratinization process has the following benefits for the skin:

 - Stimulates the process of epidermal cell renewal

 - Reduction in the appearance of fine lines and wrinkles